anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-03-organize-your-data-lake.md

 ### 2.3.
 Enable Data Catalog Sync in the Dataproc Metastore Service

 We created a Dataproc Metastore Service with GRPC endpoint via Terraform.
 We will enable the Data Catalog sync so that databases and tables metadata are automatically hydrated in Data Catalog.
+The update takes about 10 minutes or less.

 Paste this in cloud shell-